 In Tufts' early days, the main college building that would eventually bear Ballou's name served as both home and classroom for seven students, who were taught by four professors.
 By the time of Ballou's death in 1861, Tufts had 36 alumni, and 53 students enrolled.

 Since that time, Tufts has grown from a small liberal arts college to a medium-sized research university.
 In 1954 "Tufts College" became "Tufts University."
-Today, there are over 5000 undergraduates at Tufts and top-ranked graduate programs in the arts, sciences, humanities, social sciences, engineering, medicine, nutrition, and international relations.
+Today, there are just under 5,500 undergraduates at Tufts and top-ranked graduate programs in the arts, sciences, humanities, social sciences, engineering, medicine, nutrition, and international relations.
 Among these programs are the Fletcher School of Law and Diplomacy, the oldest graduate school of international relations in the United States, the Cummings School of Veterinary Medicine, the only veterinary school in New England, and the Friedman School of Nutrition Science and Policy, the only graduate school of nutrition in North America.